glmoritz/labscim/documentation/INSTALLATION.md

 ## Step 13: Install INET Framework
-Use the menu "Help > Install Simulation Models..." in OMNeT++ to install the INET Framework 4 version 4.4.2 and rename the project to "inet".
+Use the menu "Help > Install Simulation Models..." in OMNeT++ to install the INET Framework 4 version 4.4.2.
+Set the "Project Name" to "inet".
 Click "Install Project" and wait for the installation to complete.
 Verify the installation in the "Project Explorer" and the console.

 ## Step 14: Install Additional Packages for LabSCim
 Install the required Ubuntu packages for LabSCim: